-After students learn at SERC about how much of the oxygen we breath comes from Plankton, here’s an activity that can be done in the classroom on the topic!
+After students learn at SERC about how much of the oxygen we breathe comes from Plankton here’s an activity that can be done in the classroom on the topic!

 Prochlorococcus and other ocean phytoplankton are responsible for 70 percent of Earth’s oxygen production.
 However, some scientists believe that phytoplankton levels have declined by 40 percent since 1950 due to the warming of the ocean.

 Zooplankton from the Chesapeake Bay (Photo: SERC)